 - Individual MCO or DO specific rates;

-- Individual provider rates;

 - Individual New Hampshire regional rates;

 - Comparisons to New Hampshire commercial payer rates; and

 - Comparisons to National benchmarks.

 The analysis is conducted to determine variables (e.g. MCOs, providers, NH regions) that could be positive or negative drivers of the rate.